 I learned a long long time ago to stop comparing myself to others.

 I learned this at around 12 years old in fact.
-You see, I was a gymnast when I was young.
-I have always been predisposed to being athletic and having a muscular build.
+I was a gymnast when I was young and have always been genetically predisposed to having an athletic build.
 As a young girl, I was always comparing myself to my friends whom weren’t necessarily genetically the same.
 The principles of body composition and muscle weighing more than fat were not yet clearly defined in my mind.
 I had no real understanding yet, that the way I looked would be something I would come to appreciate and be praised for.
 So, because of my skewed perception, I only knew that I weighed a bit more than some of my friends.
 This was also the early teenage years which is oh so much fun regardless of who your are.

 Needless to say, my misunderstanding of health and body types led me briefly down a road of anorexia.
 Now I must say I have never again in my life been able to control myself to eat essentially nothing.
 It’s kind of impressive and I still don’t understand how I could have done it.
 I must have had some kind of crazy willpower at just 12 years old.
 I don’t think this has really ever changed, maybe just been redirected for better use.

 For a period of time, I ate nearly nothing.
 I do recall drinking lots of water and eating only lettuce.
 It’s clearly stupid to me now, but as a young girl, I was so misinformed that it really upsets me.
 My own mother was always “dieting” or complaining of feeling “fat” though she has never been overweight.
 Growing up and absorbing this likely shaped my thinking.
 As a mother of 2 girls ages 9 and 8, I know I may well deal with them feeling similar at some point simply due to society.
 I have always made a conscious effort to never say the F word around them.
 “Fat” will never be part of my vocabulary.
 I’m sure my son will never experience the issues my girls will face.